UKDynasty/ukdynasty.github.io/bylaws/index.md

 ### 1.1 Roster size

-Rosters are a maximum of 20 players, with 9 starters.
+Rosters are a maximum of 25 players, with 9 starters.
 Starting lineups consist of 1 QB, 2 RBs, 3 WRs, 1 TE, and 2 RB/WR/TE flex spots.

 There are 3 spots open for Injured Reserve (IR) on each roster.
 See the ESPN FAQs for more on this: http://games.espn.go.com/ffl/resources/help/faq?name=how-do-i-move-a-player-on-or-off-the-ir

-#### 1.1.1 Increase in roster size from 2017

-At the start of the 2017 rookie draft, the roster size will be expanded to 25.

 ### 1.2 Retired players